Bitcoin transactions will usually get 1 confirmation within 10 minutes.

 The amount of time it takes to transfer between wallets will vary with each transaction.

 Each Bitcoin transaction needs to be network-approved before completion.

 The standard set by the Bitcoin community is six transfer confirmations before it is complete.
 Each confirmation can be expected to take about 10 minutes, thus getting an average of one transaction per hour.

 For most transactions, one confirmation is enough to know that the transaction went through.

 Transactions are prioritized by miners according to the fee they receive when confirming them.

 If you pay a higher fee, you are more likely to secure a miner to process it, therefore decreasing the processing time.

 The Bitcoin community is a bit divided on how best to handle the issues with scaling.
 Some, mainly Bitcoin Cash fans, believe a larger block size is the solution.
 This would allow for more transactions per block.

-Bitcoin is currently experiencing a spike in network traffic because of the higher demand for transactions per block.
+Bitcoin is sometimes experiencing spikes in network traffic because of the higher demand for transactions.